asfaltboy/inspectdb/README.rst

     OperationalError: no such column: connections.id

 Let's just add a PK and make table acceptable in Django right?
-Unfortunately, not so easy:
+Alas, not so easy:

 .. code-block:: sql